yuvalmGS/gigaspaces-wiki-jekyll/xap97net/change-api.markdown

 # The Query Template

-The change operation may receive any [query template|Querying The Space] for matching a single or multiple objects that needs to be changed by the operation.
+The change operation may receive any depanlinkquery templatetengahlink./querying-the-space.htmlbelakanglink for matching a single or multiple objects that needs to be changed by the operation.

 # The Change Set